Diana Dors: Early life

-Diana Mary Fluck was born in Swindon, Wiltshire, on 23 October 1931 at the Haven Nursing Home, Kent Road, Swindon, Wiltshire.
-Her mother Winifred Maud Mary (Payne) was married to Albert Edward Sidney Fluck, a railway clerk.
-Mary had been having an affair with another man, and when she announced she was pregnant with Diana, she admitted she had no idea if the other man or her husband was the father.
+Diana Mary Fluck was born in Swindon, Wiltshire, on 23 October 1931 at the Haven Nursing Home.
+Her mother, (Winifred Maud) Mary, née Payne, was married to Albert Edward Sidney Fluck, a railway clerk, but she had been having an affair with another man, and when she announced she was pregnant with Diana, she admitted she had no idea if the other man or her husband was the father.

 Diana was educated at a small private school, Selwood House, on Bath Road, Swindon, from which she was eventually expelled.
 Diana would repeatedly talk and otherwise misbehave during French lessons, being given by an elderly Czech Jewish refugee, who admonished her "Pay attention.
 After the war, you will be able to go on holiday to France and speak with the locals."
-She replied " Who wants to go to silly old France anyway?".
-At which point he threw a stick of chalk at her.
-She caught the chalk and threw it back at him, hitting him, for which she was expelled.
+She replied, " Who wants to go to silly old France anyway?"
+At this point, he threw a stick of chalk at her.
+She caught the chalk and threw it back at him, hitting him in the face, for which she was summarily expelled.

-During the war, Diana dated for a while a boy called Desmond Morris from the Boys High School also on Bath Road, Swindon.
-Morris, who was from one of the town's wealthier, more prominent families, used to take her aboard his rowboat on the lake in his family's garden.
-The garden and lake now comprise 'Queen's Park' in Swindon.
+During the war, Diana dated a boy named Desmond Morris from the Boys' High School, also on Bath Road, Swindon.
+Morris, who was from one of the town's wealthier, more prominent families, used to take her aboard his rowing boat on the lake in his family's garden.
+The garden and lake later comprised Queen's Park in Swindon.
 In the late 1960s, Morris (a zoologist) became famous as the author of The Naked Ape and presenter of the TV series adapted from the book.

-She enjoyed the cinema; her heroines from the age of eight onwards were Hollywood actresses Veronica Lake, Lana Turner and Jean Harlow.
+From the age of eight, her heroines became Hollywood actresses Veronica Lake, Lana Turner, and Jean Harlow, and she enjoyed going to the cinema to watch them.

-Towards the end of the war, Dors entered a beauty contest to find a pin-up girl for Soldier Magazine; she came in third place.
-This led to work as a model in art classes and she began to appear in such local theatre productions as A Weekend in Paris and Death Takes a Holiday.
+Towards the end of the war, Dors entered a beauty contest to find a pin-up girl for Soldier Magazine; she came third.
+This led her to work as a model in art classes, and she began to appear in such local theatre productions as A Weekend in Paris and Death Takes a Holiday.